 You can buy it here: Gajardoni.

-Type III Penti Synthetic Longsword
+Type III Pentti Synthetic Longsword

 Quick delivery as a surprise Christmas present for me.
 Well constructed and capable of taking a lot of punishment it is a great practice tool at home.
 If I had a real pell I wouldn’t worry about harming the pell or the weapon like I would with a steel weapon.
 But, it works well enough on my makeshift pole in my backyard and at practice with other synthetics.
 Don’t forget to use your Hema Alliance membership promo code when ordering.